danveloper/hands-on-ratpack-java/pdfs/intro.md

 ---

-### Ratpack is _Java web framework_, written entirely for Java 8.
+### Ratpack is a _Java web framework_, written entirely for Java 8.
 Its internal API design allows DSLs to be built in other languages.
 Robust integration with Groovy to provide a seamless DSL.

 ```groovy
 import static ratpack.groovy.Groovy.ratpack